 For trunks up to 7 inches.
 Welded design is nearly seamless and feels well-made.
 Covered in a powder coating for an attractive finish.
-Deep green color base and legs blend in well with the tree.
-Legs are flat, so it's easy to lay a skirt over them.
+The deep green color base and legs blend in well with the tree.
+Easy to lay a skirt over the flat legs.

 Has a slightly smaller water capacity than other models, but it's not a dealbreaker.